kahya-se/webscraper-apartments/README.md

 Some advertisements appear in various websites, do not forget to clean duplicates.

 ## Bugs
-- Error of commission scraping homegate.ch: advertisements with erroneous entries (rent, area, rooms) are added.
+- Erroneous entries scraping homegate.ch: entries as rent, area, and rooms are wrong.
 Description and address remains correct.
+Likely due to being sighted as a bot.

 ## Final note
 This web scraper retrieves data from various sources and cannot assert the correctness, completeness, accuracy, or timeliness of the data.